 Vancouver, Seattle, and the region in general have a well-deserved wet reputation.
 The region is famous for coastal rain forests and soggy/snowy mountains.
 However, areas near salt water on the leeward side of the Olympics and Vancouver Island mountains are significantly drier than other areas of Western Washington and coastal BC.
 These rain shadow areas feature a Mediterranean climate with dry summers, mild wet winters and are home to many plants that are now rare and imperiled.

-Most people are surprised to learn that the driest areas of the Olympic rain shadow region were historically host to Opuntia fragilis (brittle prickly pear cactus) populations.
+Most people are surprised to learn that the driest areas of the Olympic rain shadow region were historically host to small Opuntia fragilis (brittle prickly pear cactus) populations.
 Fragment populations are still present at Ebey’s Landing, near Port Townsend, Sequim, and parts of the San Juan Islands.